georgeus19/klofan/docs/use-cases/food-use-case.md

 # Food Data Use Case
-In this use case, a user wants to convert their food data from Open Food Facts to rdf with existing vocabularies if any are suitable.
-The use case shows how the process could go if our tool was used instead of looking for vocabularies and transforming data manually.
+In this use case, a user wants to convert their food data from Open Food Facts to rdf using existing vocabularies if any are suitable.
+The use case shows how the process could go if our tool was used instead of looking up vocabularies and transforming data manually.
 The use case serves for introducing features that could be usable for the tool.
 The use cases should be a motivation for creation of the tool and a preview of the main functional requirements.

-The data for each product are around 1000 lines long json with a lot of information that provide little meaning to a non-author person.
+The data for each product are around thousand lines long json with a lot of information that provide little meaning to a non-author person.
 Look in `food.json` for an example.
 An example of the data for noodles and its most important fields are shown below.
 The user wants to convert these to rdf and ignore the rest.

 ```json
 {